ElazarK/content-docs/scripts/http.md

 title: HTTP
 ---

-Sends a http request and returns the response as JSON.
+Sends a HTTP request and returns the response as JSON.

 ## Script Data
 ---